Dissociating Decodability and Causal Use in Bracket-Sequence Transformers: Experimental setup

 \paragraph{Task and models.} The Dyck-$(k,m)$ language consists of balanced strings with $k$ bracket types and maximum depth $m$, where depth counts the number of open brackets.
-For example, in \texttt{([])}, the depth after each token is $(1, 2, 1, 0)$, and the matched pairs \texttt{[}\texttt{]} and \texttt{(}\texttt{)} are at distances $1$ and $3$.
+For example, in \texttt{([\{\}])}, the depth after each token is $(1, 2, 3, 2, 1, 0)$.
+We take distance to be the parse-tree distance between token pairs, following the methodology of the structural probe in \citet{hewitt2019structural}; in the example above, the closing \texttt{)} and its matching opener \texttt{(} are at parse-tree distance $2$ (Figure~\ref{fig:teaser}).
 At each position, we refer to the \textit{stack top} as the most recently opened unclosed bracket.
-We use the Dyck language because it exposes explicit latent hierarchical variables---including stack top, depth, and parsed distance---in a setting where both probing and intervention can be evaluated against the ground truth.
+We use the Dyck language because it exposes explicit latent hierarchical variables---including stack top, depth, and distance---in a setting where both probing and intervention can be evaluated against the ground truth.

 As a baseline setting, we train on Dyck-$(20,10)$ with 2-layer, 1-head transformers, embedding dimension $d \in \{16,32,64\}$, $5 \times 10^5$ optimization steps, a training set of $10^4$ sequences, and a held-out test set of $10^3$ sequences with no overlap.
 Data generation details are in Appendix~\ref{app:data}.
 On held-out IID evaluation data, these base models achieve 98.2\%--100\% long-distance accuracy (i.e., accuracy on matched bracket pairs whose closing position is at least 10 positions from the corresponding opening position) across the three widths.
 Architecture and training details are in Appendix~\ref{app:training}.